zeek/zeek/frameworks/netcontrol.rst

 **********************************

-Now that we know which plugins exist, and how they can be added to NetControl, it is time to discuss how we can interface Bro with actual hardware.
-The typical way to accomplish this is to use the Bro communication library (Broker), which can be used to exchange Bro events with external programs and scripts.
+Now that we know which plugins exist, and how they can be added to NetControl, it is time to discuss how we can interface Zeek with actual hardware.
+The typical way to accomplish this is to use the Zeek communication library (Broker), which can be used to exchange Zeek events with external programs and scripts.
 The NetControl plugins can use Broker to send events to external programs, which can then take action depending on these events.